WHAT IS THE BEST FOUNDATION FOR YOUR SHED.

 Wondering what is the best foundation for your shed?
 We can help with a few options on how you could best prepare the spot for the ground.

 Most importantly the ground needs to be level.
 Why?
 An uneven surface or moving ground could cause the doors to jam and not open/shut with ease.
 If could cause part of the shed to drop or boards to become loose.

-Your kitset wooden shed arrives along with six H4 treated ground bearers and most choose to use these on a level ground however you may ask yourself, what is the best surface or foundation for my shed?’
+The most popular option for a She Shed foundation is 6x H4 treated ground bearers and most choose to purchase these from a local hardware and use these on a level ground however you may ask yourself, what is the best surface or foundation for my shed?’